God Bless America (film)

-God Bless America is a 2011 American action film written and directed by Bobcat Goldthwait.
+God Bless America is a 2011 American black comedy film written and directed by Bobcat Goldthwait.
 Combining elements of political satire with dark humor, the film stars Joel Murray and Tara Lynne Barr as a middle-aged man and a teenage girl who go on a killing spree after bonding over their disgust of what American culture has become in a post-9/11 world.

 Plot

 Frank Murdoch is a middle-aged insurance salesman who is sick of how America has fallen into a state of depravity based on pop culture, TV, the Internet, and talk radio.
 He fantasizes about killing his neighbors, whose screaming baby worsens his migraines and keeps him awake all night.
 The following day, the neighbor blocks his old car with their sports car, and he is frustrated when they act like he is imposing by asking them to move it.
 Meanwhile, Frank's ex-wife Alison has custody of their daughter Ava, who has become a spoiled brat.
 Frank is fired when he obtains a co-worker's address without permission to send her roses after she tells him she is feeling down.
 His uninterested doctor later tells him that he has a terminal brain tumor.

-That evening, Frank watches television, and his attention is caught by American Superstarz, a talent show featuring an intellectually disabled man named Steven Clark, who the judges mock for his attempts at singing.
+That evening, Frank watches television, and his attention is caught by American Superstarz, a talent show featuring an intellectually disabled man named Steven Clark, whom the judges mock for his attempts at singing.
 Frank prepares to shoot himself but stops when he sees a reality show about Chloe, an extremely spoiled teenager, which gives him an epiphany.
 He steals his neighbor's car and drives to Chloe's school; after unsuccessfully attempting to blow her up in her car, he simply shoots her through the window.
 Fellow student Roxanne "Roxy" Harmon witnesses this and applauds Frank despite initially chastising him because she thought he was a pervert spying on Chloe.
 Roxy follows Frank back to his motel, where he is once again preparing to shoot himself, and he agrees to let her watch him do so; instead, she decides to talk him out of it.
 Frank explains that he only wants terrible people to die, and Roxy suggests they kill Chloe's parents, who only mourn the financial loss their daughter's death has brought them.